qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/faq.md

 #### Do I need to purchase a license to use the Python component library for commercial software?

 Yes, the Python component library is licensed under dual licensing.
 The GPLv3 license is used for non-commercial use, while commercial projects must purchase a license from the [pricing page](/zh/price) to use the advanced version of the components.
 Subscriptions need to be renewed after expiration.
-Although the license price is equivalent to the cost of a cup of milk tea on average per month, it is of great significance for the sustainable development of the component library.

 #### Does the commercial version support PyQt?

 No, it does not.
 PyQt has stricter licensing.
 For commercial software, please use PySide6 (recommended) or PySide2.

+#### How to purchase the perpetual license of the Python component library or the C++ component library?

+Please contact the author via email at [shokokawaii@foxmail.com](mailto:shokokawaii@foxmail.com) or QQ: 1953658489.

 #### Is there a trial or subscription option for the C++ component library?

 No. C++ only supports a one-time permanent purchase model.
 The pricing plans are available on the [pricing page](/price), and you can download the pre-compiled demo program `C++_QFluentWidgets.zip` from the [releases page](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/releases) on GitHub for testing.
-Currently, there are hundreds of thousands of devices running software that uses this component library.
-The library has also established deep collaborations with Fortune 500 companies, so you can trust its quality without any doubt!

 #### Which versions of Qt are supported by the C++ component library?